The Senate met at 2 p.m., the Speaker pro tempore in the chair.

 We Canadians often take our access to water for granted.
 It is difficult to truly understand what it means to not have access to water.

-In order to better understand the situation that one-third of the people in this world find themselves in, here is an example that shows the amount of water used by someone in a poor region, compared to the amount used by us, here in North America.
+In order to better understand the situation that more than one third of the people in this world find themselves in, here is an example that shows the amount of water used by someone in a poor region, compared to the amount used by us, here in North America.

 Someone living in a shantytown might have access to only 30 litres of water for their daily needs.
 Honourable senators, that is one-fifth of the amount of water needed to fill a North American bathtub.

 After all, we live in a country with one of the largest reserves of drinking water in the world.
 But do we really?
-According to Maude Barlow, the former senior advisor on water issues for the UN General Assembly, it is true that at least one-fifth of the world's fresh water supply is in Canada.
+According to Maude Barlow, the former senior adviser on water issues for the UN General Assembly, it is true that at least one fifth of the world's fresh water supply is in Canada.

-However, most of this water is in the Great Lakes, which supplies one out of three Canadians and one out of seven Americans.
+However, most of this water is in the Great Lakes, which supply one out of three Canadians and one out of seven Americans.
 Unfortunately, this water is not entirely renewable.

 According to the Great Lakes Information Network, as of September 2010, the lakes were between 3 inches to 11 inches below last year's water level.
 There seems to have been a constant decrease in the Great Lakes water levels over the past few years.
 A 2007 article by the National Oceanic and Atmospheric Administration, NOAA, states that for every inch Lake Superior drops, 529 billion gallons of water are displaced.
 This figure is alarming given that NOAA estimates that Lake Superior has already lost 12.7 trillion gallons of water.